EavanK/scheduler/README.md

 # Interview Scheduler

 Interview Scheduler is a single page application (SPA) using the latest tools and techniques, we build and test a **React** application that allows users to book, edit and cancel interview appointments.
+We combine a concise API with a WebSocket server to build a realtime experience.

 ## Getting Started